 As a national housebuilder, the Company is present in many different communities and the Board believes that the Group’s workforce should be reflective of the communities we work in and the customers we create homes for, including in respect of ethnicity.

-Having discussed the objectives of the evaluation with the Executive Chairman and Company Secretary, Independent Audit produced a questionnaire bespoke to the Nomination Committee.
+After reviewing the evaluation report prepared by Independent Audit last year, a questionnaire was created and tailored, taking into consideration comments made in the previous years’ assessment as well as the current market.
 The Members of the Committee, as well as those people who regularly attend the Committee meetings by invitation, were invited to participate in the evaluation.

-A report was presented to the Members of the Nomination Committee at the Board meeting in June 2019.
+Following completion of the questionnaire, an anonymised effectiveness report was compiled and presented to the Members of the Committee.
 The findings of the evaluation were discussed and the Committee was found to be effective, concluding that it had fulfilled its remit and had in place appropriate Terms of Reference.